One of the most common questions we ask ourselves when we think about exercise is, “Why does my ear clog when I workout?”

 The Bottom Line

-The main reason why your ear clogs up when you workout is the pressure change.
+The pressure change is the main reason your ear clogs up when you work out.
 When this happens, two things can happen to adjust for the pressure difference.

-This second option helps alleviate any pain caused by unequalized ears, which might be an annoyance while working out.
+This second option helps alleviate any pain caused by unequalized ears, which might be annoying while working out.